-International (national) IQ-data were taken from the NIQ-dataset (National IQ V1.3.3) ^[41].
-The variable "QNW+SAS" was selected, which is a combination of psychometric intelligence measurements from common IQ-tests as Raven's Matrices, Wechsler Scales, the Stanford-Binet- and the Cattell Culture Fair Intelligence Test and country results from large international student assessment studies (PISA, TIMSS, PIRLS).
-It is representing intelligence in a broader sense, including both fluid and crystallized intelligence or thinking ability with the acquisition of modern knowledge and its intelligent use.
-The international student assessment studies assessment is compared to a certain degree also intelligence; specific knowledge aspects are rather small $\frac{[42]}{1}$.
+International (national) IQ data were taken from the NIQ dataset (National IQ V1.3.3) $\frac{[41]}{1}$.
+The variable "QNW+SAS" was selected, which is a combination of psychometric intelligence measurements from common IQ tests such as Raven's Matrices, Wechsler Scales, the Stanford-Binet, and the Cattell Culture Fair Intelligence Test, and country results from large international student assessment studies (PISA, TIMSS, PIRLS).
+It represents intelligence in a broader sense, including both fluid and crystallized intelligence or thinking ability with the acquisition of modern knowledge and its intelligent use.
+The international student assessment studies measure to a certain degree also intelligence; specific knowledge aspects are rather small $\frac{[42]}{}$.
 Information is given for 149 countries.